NOAA-GSL/uw-aigfs/docs/contributor_guide.md

 ### Developer Testing Procedure

-The `rtaigfs` Ansible playbook is configured to install the crontab only for the production user, so developers can follow the procedure above to obtain an application directory, after which they can run `rtaigfs/bin/rtaigfs` iteratively to execute the workflow.
-Before iterating the workflow, they should verify that settings in `rtaigfs/rtaigfs.yaml` are appropriate -- especially e.g. that the `app.platform.scheduler.account` value is correct -- and edit as needed.
+The `rtaigfs` Ansible playbook is configured to install the crontab only for the production user, so developers can follow the procedure above to obtain an application directory, after which they can run `app/bin/run` iteratively to execute the workflow.
+Before iterating the workflow, they should verify that settings in `app/rtaigfs.yaml` are appropriate -- especially e.g. that the `app.platform.scheduler.account` value is correct -- and edit as needed.

 ### Application Directory Layout

-If these commands complete successfully, an `rtaigfs/` subdirectory should have been created and populated with assets necessary for execution of realtime AIGFS runs:
+If these commands complete successfully, an `app/` subdirectory should have been created and populated with assets necessary for execution of realtime AIGFS runs:

 ```
-rtaigfs/
+app/
 ├── bin              # Executables
+├── cycles           # Root of yyyymmdd/hh cycle run directories
 ├── model            # AIGFS model files
-├── rtaigfs          # Root of yyyymmdd/hh cycle run directories
 ├── rtaigfs.log      # Log file from latest run
 ├── rtaigfs.log.last # Log file from previous run (created after first run)
 └── rtaigfs.yaml     # Parameterized configuration